mr-calvert/config-nvim/setup_notes.md

 # go-lang setup
 * `brew install go` on personal laptop
 * Leaving GOPATH and GOROOT unset right now because that's how homebrew left it.
-The GOPATH default is ~/go which is find for me, curious if that will cause problems with tooling.
+The GOPATH default is ~/go which is fine for me, curious if that will cause problems with tooling.
 * TODO: explore, and get baseline config for test execution integration, esp with quickfix (or trouble?) jump to failures
 * TODO: configure easy go fmt, lint, any other tools?
 * TODO: integrate debugger